polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

 ```

 The above **[.interceptor]** node will be replaced by the content of your resolved Hyperlambda file.
 This allows you to create more DRY code, by having commonalities inside a common file, one common file for each folder, and/or its sub-folders.
+Interceptors such as the above are recursively applied, allowing you to create as many levels of interceptors as you wish.

 ## Slots related to endpoints and the HTTP context